 “Why not?
 It’s so hot inside the steam room that outside on the street is almost chilly.”
 Crazy John's blood ran cold as a snake.
 “You should try it.”

 “No way.”
-I was scared of heat implosion.
+I was scared of an internal heat implosion.
 “I need to get cool.”

 “Why don’t you go swimming in the East River?”
 His narcotic eyes were pools the color of mercury.